 Brides typically don’t hire a wedding planner to handle their elopement because it’s a quick deal.
 Although that saves you time and money, you’ll also have to coordinate everything yourself.
 It might still be too much to handle if you’re always busy or need an extra hand making your wedding happen.

-Elope Definition: Make It Your Own
+What Does Elope Mean?
+Make It Your Own

+What does it mean to elope?
 The best part about eloping is that you can make it mean whatever you want.
 Go super small with your ceremony or make it an intimate day with your closest loved ones.
 You’ll figure out the best plan for your wedding once you embrace the freedom that comes with breaking marital traditions.

 Subscribe to Our Weekly Newsletter